From BR Bullpen

-Mike McGeary spent 11 seasons in the big leagues, from 1871-82.
+Mike McGeary spent 11 seasons in the big leagues, from 1871 to 1882.
 He was the first base-stealing champion in an organized league, stealing 20 bases in 29 games for the Troy Haymakers in 1871 to lead the National Association.
 McGeary, 20 years old at the time, had been the catcher the previous year for the 1870 Troy team before the National Association was formed.

 McGeary played more second base than any other position, but he tended to play more catcher at the start of his career, second base in the middle, and third base toward the end.
 He was primarily a shortstop in 1873, but usually played more at other positions.

 In his major league career (nearly 2,500 at-bats), he never hit a home run and rarely hit a triple.
-One explanation for the lack of power could be that he was only 5 ' 7 " tall and weighed 138 lbs.
+One explanation for the lack of power could be that he was only 5' 7" tall and weighed 138 lbs.
 He was also a contact hitter who almost never struck out, so hitting for power was not in his game plan.